 2. Referrals from existing customers

-By knowing your customers better, up-selling and cross-selling opportunities become apparent, giving you the chance to win the new market for present customers.
+By knowing your customers better, up-selling and cross-selling opportunities become apparent, allowing you to win the new market for present customers.

-With more excellent knowledge, you will also be able to keep your users happy with excellent service.
+With more excellent knowledge, you can also keep your users happy with excellent service.
 According to research, satisfied users are likely to become repeat clients, and repeat consumers spend up to 33% more.

 3. The Cloud Computing Revolution and CRM